EiTaNBaRiBoA/SignalEvent/README.md

 ## SignalEvent - Enhanced Signal Handling for Godot

-SignalEvent is a Godot plugin designed to streamline and secure your signal connections, making your code more robust and easier to debug.
+SignalEvent is a Godot plugin that simplifies and enhances signal connections in your Godot projects.
+It provides type-safe and debug-friendly signal management with default arguments and easy disconnection capabilities.

 ### Features

-- **Safe Connection with Default Arguments:** Connect signals with optional default arguments that are passed automatically on emission.
+- **Safe Connections with Default Arguments:** Define default arguments for your signal connections, streamlining signal emissions and reducing boilerplate code.
-- **Simplified Disconnection:** Disconnect signals by callable or disconnect all callables from a specific signal with ease.
+- **Simplified Disconnection:** Disconnect signal connections by callable or disconnect all callables from a specific signal with ease.
-- **Debug-Friendly Emission:** Optionally enable debug messages to trace signal emissions, pinpointing their origin for efficient troubleshooting.
+- **Debug-Friendly Signal Emission:** Optionally enable debug messages that trace signal emissions, pinpointing their origin in your code for efficient debugging.
-- **Argument Validation:** Ensures type safety by validating signal arguments against the connected method's signature, preventing runtime errors.
+- **Argument Validation:** Ensure type safety by validating signal arguments against the connected method's signature, preventing runtime errors caused by mismatched types.

 ### Installation